Reviewing Nuveen Municipal 2021 Target Term Fund (NHA)'s and Invesco Ltd. (NYSE:IVZ)'s results | New Business Observer

 |10.32

-Table 1 shows the top-line revenue, earnings per share (EPS) and valuation for Nuveen Municipal 2021 Target Term Fund and Invesco Ltd.
+Table 1 highlights Nuveen Municipal 2021 Target Term Fund and Invesco Ltd.’s top-line revenue, earnings per share (EPS) and valuation.

 Profitability